-This page titled 2.6: Sexuality is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.6: Sexuality is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Martha Lally and Suzanne Valentine-French via source content that was edited to the style and standards of the LibreTexts platform.

-7.6: Sexuality by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
+• 7.6: Sexuality by Martha Lally and Suzanne Valentine-French is licensed CC BY-NC-SA 3.0.
 Original source: http://dept.clcillinois.edu/psy/LifespanDevelopment.pdf.

-2.7: Cognitive Development in Emerging and Early Adulthood

-Learning Objectives: Cognitive Development in Emerging and Early Adulthood
+10.7: Cognitive Development in Emerging and Early Adulthood

-- · Distinguish between formal and postformal thought - Describe dialectical thought - Describe the changes in educational attainment and the costs of education - Describe the benefits of education beyond high school - Describe the stages in career development, millennial employment, and NEETS - · Describe sexism and how it affects hiring, employment, and education
+- Learning Objectives: Cognitive Development in Emerging and Early Adulthood - Distinguish between formal and postformal thought - Describe dialectical thought - Describe the changes in educational attainment and the costs of education - Describe the benefits of education beyond high school - Describe the stages in career development, millennial employment, and NEETS - Describe sexism and how it affects hiring, employment, and education